Buchannan History, Family Crest & Coats of Arms

 "The name of this place was originally Inchcaileoch, which it received from an island in Loch Lomond.
 This name is of uncertain origin; but the family who used it in consequence of having, at a very early period, obtained a grant of the lands so called, sprang from Anselan, a native of Ireland, who is supposed to have located himself here in the 11th century."

-Important Dates for the Buchannan family
+Early History of the Buchannan family

 This web page shows only a small excerpt of our Buchannan research.
 Another 191 words (14 lines of text) covering the years 1016, 1296, 1506, 1506, 1582, 1681, 1690, 1759, 1506, 1582, 1506, 1595, 1652 and are included under the topic Early Buchannan History in all our PDF Extended History products and printed products wherever possible.